 Middle School Program

-Beyond the Pond (meets standards 6.L.2.1, 8.E.1.3): Students will examine a pond ecosystem and learn the infinite connections between the plants and animals, and how human activities affect the pond.
-Includes hands-on exploration of pond life.
-Limited to 20 students.
+Beyond the Pond (meets standards 6.L.2.1, 8.E.1.3): Examine a pond ecosystem and evaluate the water quality by examining benthic macroinvertebrates.
+Learn about connections between plants and animals and how human activities affect aquatic life.
+Limited to 40 students

 Discovery Garden: Introduce students to agriculture and sustainable gardening.
-What’s the difference between a fruit and a vegetable?
 What parts of plants do we eat?
-See bees, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.
+What’s the difference between a fruit and vegetable?
+See bee hives, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.

-Math in the Gardens: Measure, multiply or map your way through the garden.
-Learn about the different kinds of math that garden staff members use every day and solve your own garden math problem.
-Program content will be adjusted to match appropriate grade level standards.
+Math in the Gardens: Measure, multiply and map your way through the garden.
+Learn about the different kinds of math our garden staff use to create and maintain our beautiful garden, and solve your own garden math problems.
+Program content is adjusted to match appropriate grade-level standards.

 Haiku Trail into the Gardens (meets standard 6.85): Develop literacy skills and practice creative expression on a walk through the gardens.
 Learn about haiku structure and the poet Basho, then collect words that describe your sensory observations to assemble your own haiku.